-When reading back a software assigned pin value, a nop instruction must be inserted as indicated in Figure 14-4.
+When reading back a software assigned pin value, a nop instruction must be inserted as indicated in Figure 14-4 on page 68.
 The out instruction sets the "SYNC LATCH" signal at the positive edge of the clock.
-In this case, the delay tpd through the synchronizer is 1 system clock period.
+In this case, the delay tpd through the synchronizer is one system clock period.